gammalib/gammalib/doc/source/admin/download.rst

    $ export GAMMALIB=/usr/local/gamma
    $ source $GAMMALIB/bin/gammalib-init.sh

-Please read the :ref:`installation` section if you need more information on how to install GammaLib.
+Please read the :ref:`sec_installation` section if you need more information on how to install GammaLib.

 .. note::